GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

   git clone https://github.com/GChien44/tutorial-v2.git
   ```

-Note that if you choose this option, you still need to make a `lib` directory and run the `install` command in steps one and three of the **Libraries and `app.yaml`** section, and some constants in the `main.py` file still need to be changed to suit your GCS bucket names.
+Note that if you choose this option, you still need to make a `lib` directory and run the `install` command.
+These tasks are outlined in steps one and three of the **Libraries and `app.yaml`** section.
+In addition to these tasks, some constants in the `main.py` file still need to be changed to suit your GCS bucket names.
+Look for the constants THUMBNAIL_BUCKET, PHOTO_BUCKET, NUM_NOTIFICATIONS_TO_DISPLAY, and MAX_LABELS immediately after the imports at the top of the file.

-From this point forward, it is assumed that you did not clone the above git repository, and are building the application from scratch.
+The rest of this tutorial assumes that you did not clone the above git repository, and are building the application from scratch.

 ### Libraries and `app.yaml`

-The external library and `app.yaml` files are necessary for the configuring your App Engine application and importing the required libraries.
+The external library and `app.yaml` files are necessary for configuring your App Engine application and importing the required libraries.

 1. Choose a directory to house your project.
 From this point forward, this will be referred to as the host directory.
 Inside your host directory, create a new directory called `lib` for the storage of external libraries.
 1. In your host directory, create the file `requirements.txt` and copy in the following text: